Mike (Twin Peaks): Interpretation

 Approaching Twin Peaks indicates that the character whose "full human name is Phillip Michael Gerard [...] is a directorial nod to the one-armed character in The Fugitive television series".

 The pair MIKE/BOB is one of the doublings that the series uses, to create suspense, repeating another Bob-and-Mike pair (Laura's first boyfriends), according to Allrath and Gymnich.
 Mike is also noted as one of the disabled characters in the series.

-Mike is also the former owner of the Owl Cave ring that appears in another dream sequences that take place in the Black Lodge and that appears in another dream sequences that take place in the Black Lodge, and notes that "Bob seems to kill anyone who wears it.
+Mike is also the former owner of the Owl Cave ring that appears in another dream sequence that takes place in the Black Lodge, and notes that "Bob seems to kill anyone who wears it.
 The ring wearer also loses feeling in the left arm, which could refer to "Mike's lost arm."